Islandora-Labs/islandora_awesome/README.md

 * [Modify Islandora objects on-the-fly using Devel “Execute PHP Code”](http://dltj.org/article/modify-islandora-objects-using-devel-module/)
 * [REST API](http://digital.lib.sfu.ca/rest-api) - Documents in detail how to read (GET) data from an Islandora instance running the [Islandora REST](https://github.com/discoverygarden/islandora_rest) module.
 * [Styling Islandora XML Form Fields](https://chillco.com/blog/styling-islandora-xml-form-fields)

+### The Islandora 8.x List
+* [Islandora Whole Object](https://github.com/mjordan/islandora_whole_object) (In development) - A module that adds a tab showing the various components of an islandora 8.x node, for example, its RDF properties, its representation in Fedora, its media, and its Solr document.